CleverRaven/Cataclysm-DDA/doc/NPCs.md

 Faction determines what faction, if any, the NPC belongs to.
 Some examples are the Free Traders, Old Guard, Marloss Evangelists, and Hell's raiders but could include a brand new faction you create!

 # Writing dialogues
 Dialogues work like state machines.
-They start with a certain topic (the NPC says something), the player character can respond (choosing one of several responses), and that response sets the new talk topic.
+They start with a certain topic (the NPC says something), the player character can then respond (choosing one of several responses), and that response sets the new talk topic.
 This goes on until the dialogue is finished, or the NPC turns hostile.

 Note that it is perfectly fine to have a response that switches the topic back to itself.